Genealogy: United States

 The American Society of Genealogists is the scholarly honorary society of the U.S. genealogical field.
-Founded by John Insley Coddington, Arthur Adams, and Meredith B. Colket, Jr., in December 1940, its membership is limited to 50 living fellows.
+Founded by John Insley Coddington, Arthur Adams, and Meredith B. Colket Jr., in December 1940, its membership is limited to 50 living fellows.
 ASG has semi-annually published The Genealogist, a scholarly journal of genealogical research, since 1980.
-Fellows of the American Society of Genealogists, who bear the post-nominal acronym FASG, have written some of the most notable genealogical materials of the last half-century.
+Fellows of the American Society of Genealogists, who bear the post-nominal acronym "FASG", have written some of the most notable genealogical materials of the last half-century.

-Some of the most notable scholarly American genealogical journals are The American Genealogist, National Genealogical Society Quarterly, The New England Historical and Genealogical Register, The New York Genealogical and Biographical Record, and The Genealogist.David L. Greene, "Scholarly Genealogical Journals in America, The American Genealogist 61 (1985-86): 116-20.
+Some of the most notable scholarly American genealogical journals include The American Genealogist, National Genealogical Society Quarterly, The New England Historical and Genealogical Register, The New York Genealogical and Biographical Record, and The Genealogist.David L. Greene, "Scholarly Genealogical Journals in America, The American Genealogist 61 (1985–86): 116–20.

 Research process

 Genealogical research is a complex process that uses historical records and sometimes genetic analysis to demonstrate kinship.
 Reliable conclusions are based on the quality of sources (ideally, original records), the information within those sources, (ideally, primary or firsthand information), and the evidence that can be drawn (directly or indirectly), from that information.
 In many instances, genealogists must skillfully assemble indirect or circumstantial evidence to build a case for identity and kinship.
 All evidence and conclusions, together with the documentation that supports them, is then assembled to create a cohesive genealogy or family history.

 Genealogists begin their research by collecting family documents and stories.
 This creates a foundation for documentary research, which involves examining and evaluating historical records for evidence about ancestors and other relatives, their kinship ties, and the events that occurred in their lives.
 As a rule, genealogists begin with the present and work backwards in time.
 Historical, social, and family context is essential to achieving correct identification of individuals and relationships.
-Source citation is also important when conducting genealogical research.
+Source citation is also important when conducting genealogical research.Jeffry Peter La Marca, Simple Citations for Genealogical Sources, (Orting: Family Roots Publishing Co., 2024).
 To keep track of collected material, family group sheets and pedigree charts are used.
 Formerly handwritten, these can now be generated by genealogical software.